Gretchen

 My version of Gretchen

-As there was only little time for testing I made only a small version: 4 repeats in width and 4 repeats in height, plus the 3 final rows.
+As I joined the test relatively late and didn’t have much time to complete it, I only made a small version: 4 repeats in width and 4 repeats in height, plus the 3 final rows.
 My finished blanket is about 58 x 80 cm including the border.

-I used Stylecraft Special DK in only two colors, a combination of Pistachio and Meadow.
-Originally it was Ana’s idea to combine Pistachio and Meadow .
-This combination is definitely out of my comfort zone but I absolutely love the result!
+I used Stylecraft Special DK in only two colours, Pistachio and Meadow.
+Originally it was Ana’s idea to combine these two .
+This is a combination that is definitely out of my „comfort zone”!
+But – surprise -I absolutely love the result!

 The slip stitches and the first round of the border really were the hardest part.
-You have to concentrate and look very closely that you don‘t skip or miss a stitch.
-Not so easy if you don’t use a high- contrast color.
+You have to concentrate and look very closely so that you don’t skip or miss a stitch.
+Not so easy if you don’t use a high-contrast color.
 My eyes almost started to water.
-But the result made up for me completely.
+But the result made up for it completely.

-As my test piece is really small I made some changes for the tassels.
-I only used two strands of yarn, one in each color.
-Otherwise they probably would have become too dominant.
+As my test piece is really small, I made some changes to the tassels.
+I only used two strands of yarn, one in each colour.
+Otherwise, they probably would have become too dominant.

-It is strange, but when I do Mosaic crochet there are some patterns where I prefer to follow the written instructions and others where I love to follow the charts.
-To me Gretchen definitely was a pattern to follow the chart!
+It is kind of strange, but when I do Mosaic crochet, there are some patterns where I prefer to follow the written instructions and others where I love to follow the charts.
+For me, Gretchen was definitely was a pattern to follow the chart!
 Don’t ask me why …

 But no matter wether you work according the written instructions or the chart, in some rows it can be helpful to mark the end of a repeat with a stitch marker.